Giac3/featflag/README.md

 You should now have a local instance of FeatFlag running on `localhost:5173` :smiley:

 And thats all there is so far!.

-## Contributing

-Any PR's will be read and considered.
-If you have any questions, feel free to open an issue.
-Would like to work on getting the npm library up and running, so if you have any experience with that, please reach out!